 Many shoppers may enter your store believing they know what they want, but you have every opportunity to entice and influence them to purchase more than what they had intended to when first entering.

-If you want a better chance at increasing your in-store sales, we’d recommend you attempt all three.
+If you want a better chance at increasing your in-store sales, we would recommend you attempt all three.

-For example, when launching traditional marketing campaigns, you can consider going the usual route and advertise in newspapers, on TV as well as on the radio and billboards.
-It would work well if you have a specific target market who are in areas where they don’t have access to non-traditional marketing.
+For example, for a traditional marketing campaign, you can advertise in newspapers, on TV, radio and on billboards.
+It would work well if you have a specific target market who live in areas where they don’t have access to non-traditional marketing.

-On that, it’s recommended that you collaborate with suppliers as much as possible.
-The reasoning why is simple: advertising can be an expensive endeavour and spreading out the costs will benefit your pocket.
-It will also result in a well-funded collective advertising effort, which means that you can achieve more than if you attempt to bankroll it on your own.
+On that, we recommend that you collaborate with suppliers as much as possible.
+The reasoning why is simple: advertising can be an expensive endeavour, and spreading out the costs will benefit your pocket.
+It will also result in a well-funded collective advertising effort, which means that you can achieve more than if you attempt to bankroll it yourself.

-More than that, by collaborating with suppliers, you’re giving them a stake in how a product is advertised and presented to shoppers.
-When a supplier, or any other third-party has a stake in the overall success of a category or store, they’ll place more effort into it.
+By collaborating with suppliers, you’re giving them a stake in how a product is advertised and presented to shoppers.
+When a supplier or any other third party has a stake in the overall success of a category or store, they’ll place more effort into it.

-Then there is the point that you could also add in a touch of public relations and get involved with school outreaches or sponsor various sporting events.
+Then you could also add in a touch of public relations and get involved with school outreaches or sponsor various sporting events.

-Geo-targeting - determining the geolocation of your website visitors and delivering appropriate content - should also be considered since when approached properly it can lead to an increase in foot traffic.
+You can also consider geo-targeting - determining the geolocation of your website visitors and delivering appropriate content.
+When approached properly, it can lead to an increase in foot traffic.
 That’s especially if you using this to advertise promotions and other offers online.

-Meanwhile, if you want to take your marketing in-store, there are many ways to do so and increase sales.
+Meanwhile, if you want to take your marketing in-store, there are many ways to do that.
 You could consider offering tasters and free samples of new products, host in-store competitions, and hand out gifts to customers at your checkout as a reward for spending more.

 That’s over and above your in-store signage that should be visible and help direct your customers through your store.
-The content in your store should be positioned around adding value to the buyer’s journey via product information, product sourcing information, promotions and so on.
+You must position the content in your store to add value to the buyer’s journey via product information, product sourcing information, promotions and so on.

 And, when done correctly, it leads to a better shopping environment, which allows you to strengthen your relationship with customers and increase your retail sales.

-One of the many tools found within a category management solution that can help you to improve your business is the planogram.
+WOne of the many tools found within a category management solution that can help you to improve your business is the planogram.
 You can read more about them here.
-Suffice it to say; their end goal is to increase both your sales and profitability.
+Suffice to say, the end goal is to increase both your sales and profitability.